pygae/clifford/docs/issues_and_changelog.rst

  * Currently, algebras over 6 dimensions are very slow. this is because this module was written for *pedagogical* purposes.
-However, because the syntax for this module is so attractive, we plan to fix the perfomance problems,  in the future...
+However, because the syntax for this module is so attractive, we plan to fix the performance problems,  in the future...

  * Due to Python's order of operations, the bit operators ^ << follow the normal arithmetic operators + - * /, so